sureshpandiyan1/instagram-scraper-it/README.md

      - they collect a device id and Infos to figure out what we're doing all the time
      - Instagram is tricky API - give false information too -  ex: users: [], status: 'ok'

-**ENJOY THE INSTAGRAM-SCRAP-IT | ABOVE POINTS JUST FOR COMMON AWARENESS ABOUT INSTAGRAM**
+**ENJOY THE INSTAGRAM-SCRAPER | ABOVE POINTS JUST FOR COMMON AWARENESS ABOUT INSTAGRAM**

 ## Warning !!!!!!!
    - Don't change anything in this main.py file, except import & folsid.py